The Colors of The Sheltie

 100% Color-Headed White

-B Locus genes: The dark pigment of the dog is termed eumelanin.
-The genes at the B Locus determine whether the eumelanin is black or brown.
+B Locus: The dark pigment of the dog is termed eumelanin.
+The alleles at the B Locus determine whether the eumelanin is black or brown.
 There are many confusing names for the brown color.
 Chocolate Labradors, liver German Shorthairs, brown Newfoundlands, and red Australian Shepherds are all homozygous for the recessive brown allele.
 The gene affects the color of the skin as well as that of the coat, so that a homozygous recessive dog has a brown nose and eye rims as well as a brown coat.
 The Sheltie is uniformly black, which is the dominant condition.
 The recessive brown is only rarely seen in Shelties.
 See the photo on Sue Bowling's website.

 DNA Studies: The B locus is the TRYP1 gene on canine chromosome 11.
 TRYP1 is short for Tyrosinase Related Protein 1, which is a determinant of coat color in many other species.
 The dominant B allele results in the production of black rather than brown eumelanin.
 There are actually three different recessive alleles termed bc, bd, and bs, each acting a bit differently, but any combination of two of them will result in the production of brown eumelanin rather than black.

-C Locus genes: The C locus was described by Little as causing progressive dilution of both black/brown pigment and red/yellow/tan pigment to the point where the most recessive allele caused complete albinism.
+C Locus: The C locus was described by Little as causing progressive dilution of both black/brown pigment and red/yellow/tan pigment to the point where the most recessive allele caused complete albinism.
 This description was based on genes that exist in mice, and their exact location and function in the dog is not clear.
 That there are several genes that dilute both kinds of pigment is clear.
 Whether they correspond to Little's C locus is not clear at all.
 In the Sheltie, the dominant gene for full pigmentation appears to be the only one routinely found.

 A Sheltie who has at least one dominant D allele will have black pigment.
 In a Sheltie who has two copies of the recessive d allele, the black is changed to a dark blue grey color.
 Unlike the merle gene, the dd dilution does not produce a mottled coat.
 There is a uniform shade of gray in the parts of the coat that would otherwise be black.
 Photos of a blue dilute tricolor can be seen on Sue Bowling's website.
+Some Shelties have a dilute coat color, but retain black noses and eye rims.
+It is uncertain whether this is due to the same mutation.

 Expected Colors